 While the merits of modern CCM systems are apparent, one of the biggest hurdles is a lack of expertise when it comes to deploying systems, and perhaps more crucially, maximising the capabilities they can deliver on an ongoing basis.

 Partnering with an experienced customer communications expert can help organisations formulate the most effective end-to-end solution for their business.
-At Paragon Customer Communications our project teams cover all aspects of the journey, from supporting the initial deployment and implementation, through to the ongoing management of CCM software, in essence we dovetail our capabilities with those of our clients to deliver the optimal solution.
+At Paragon Customer Communications our project teams cover all aspects of the journey, from supporting the initial deployment and implementation, through to the ongoing management of CCM software.

 Our experienced team take responsibility for the solution design, transition planning and project management of CCM platforms.
-Through our project management approach, we can help unlock the value of CCM investments already made by organisations.
+Through our project management approach, we ensure organisations can provide all services in-house with the support Paragon Customer Communications.
 Whether that is understanding the software or hardware behind the CCM system, supporting IT developments or providing quarterly reviews and annual reviews of software to ensure the CCM is continuously updated and ahead of the curve when it comes to the latest developments in customer communications.